 The food at your destination may be quite different from what your kids often eat.
 They may happily order lunch and then ignore or eat only a few bites because it is not what they expect.
 You’ll have a hungry kid to deal with an hour or two later on your afternoon museum visit.

 Teach your Kids how to remember your contact information

 Your kids can get lost despite your best efforts in some unlucky situations.
 In this case, if they have your contact information, it will be easier to deal with.

 Your contact information should include some basic items for all of the adults on your trip, so you have multiple opportunities to find your child.
 You can refer to this sample.

 - Phone number

 - Local address

 For small children, the best way to share contact information is with a note in one of their pockets.
 If they don’t have pockets, tie a little card to their belt loop or wear it on their neck.
 Try to create any method to make sure your child knows where to find it.

-Teach your kids to memorize some basic information like your name and your phone number.
+Teach your kids to memorize basic information like your name and phone number.
 If they need the local address where you are staying, write it down for them or have them put the information in their pockets.

 Travel With Basic Medicines